RiyaMindhe/Twiiter-Sentiment-Analysis-Tool/README.md

      Punctuation

-Machine Learning Approaches
+-Machine Learning Approaches
 At times, rule-based systems might not be as adaptable or scalable, and due to the intricate nature of language and its context-dependent meanings, these systems may not always grasp the subtleties in how language is used.
 To overcome these limitations, machine learning techniques can be applied.

-Deep Learning Approaches
+-Deep Learning Approaches
 Using deep learning is another level higher: these models have achieved state-of-the-art results in sentiment analysis by capturing complex patterns in data.
 These involves uses things such as Convolutionary Neural Networks (CNN), Transformers and BERT.

 #Here are the step-by-step instructions performed: